appelo/GLOQ.jl/docs/src/example1.md

 - Opt-1: optimized result for the energy level 1.

 ### The same procedure can be applied to characterize the single qubit with noisy synthetic data of a Ramsey experiment.
 Check `examples/SingleQubitRamseyWithNoise.jl` for more details.
-And the corresponding results are as follows.
+The corresponding results are as follow.
 ```
 Optimized results: [4.0999999983533915, 7.229921553726332e-5]
 Loss: 0.0015030181815031656